criston-lee/mag-7-backtesting/README.md

 Notebook
 • Please refrain from using any backtestng framework (i.e., Backtestng.py, Backtrader and etc)
 • Please adhere to clean code and best sofware practce

+# Room for Improvement

+Naive Strategy was used for Trading: Use all money when possible, and sell all when sell signal Trading Strategy currently only looks at One stock at a time